White Sage

 White sage is fully legal throughout the United States and internationally.
 No federal, state, or international drug control laws restrict its possession, cultivation, or use.
 You can freely purchase, grow, and enjoy white sage at home without legal concerns.

-The plant is not scheduled under the Controlled Substances Act or similar international treaties.
-This unrestricted legal status applies to all forms:
+The plant is not listed under the Controlled Substances Act or similar international treaties.
+This unrestricted status applies to all forms:

 • Dried bundles and smudge sticks